UK Economy: Productivity vs Growth

 massive job cuts is to work with employers and embrace the necessary changes.

-A portent of things to come emerged yesterday in the announcement by
+A portent of things to come emerged in 2024 with the announcement by

 Royal Mail of ca 16,000 planned job cuts as a direct result of loss of business to

 competitor carriers through recent industrial action.
+Many more such 'worker culls' are expected in the next few years.
 The miners’ strike of 1984

 effectively killed-off an already doomed coal industry – let other work-forces beware,